Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 ✅ Included

-• Wat Phra Kaew entrance — included within the Grand Palace ticket
+• Wat Phra Kaew (Emerald Buddha) — included within Grand Palace ticket

-• Private air-conditioned car with experienced driver — your group only, no strangers
+• Private air-conditioned car with experienced driver — your group only

-• Guide dress code check at hotel pickup — every member of your group verified before departure
+• Dress code check at hotel pickup for every member of your group

-• Flexible hotel pickup and drop-off anywhere in Bangkok — you choose the time
+• Flexible hotel pickup and drop-off in Bangkok — you choose the time

 • Bottled water

-• Complimentary Gems Gallery stop on return (can be skipped on request)
+• Complimentary Gems Gallery stop on return (skip on request)

 ❌ Not included